kathgironpe/awesome-omscs/README.md

 > Resources on admission, and how to succeed for the Online Master of Science in Computer Science program of the Georgia Institute of Technology.

---Disclaimer: we do not guarantee that all of the information on this page are reliable.
-You have to read through the official website's FAQ first.--
+**Disclaimer: we do not guarantee that all of the information on this page are reliable.
+You have to read through the official website's FAQ first.**

 ## Table of Contents